Notes on Natural Vegetation

 • Roots are shallow as they do not need to grow deep into soils to get water and minerals. • Buttress roots to support the tall trees.

-• Fruits and flowers are colourful and sweet smelling to attract agents of pollination
+• Fruits and flowers are colourful and sweet smelling to attract agents of pollination4.
+With reference to examples, describe

 (a) The distribution of mangrove forests.